coreymckeon/woffl/README.md

-# HilcorpAK
+# WOFFL
-Repository for Hilcorp Alaska specific code.
+Water Optimization For Fluidic Lift.
 Focused on production optimization and other data analytics.